Options common to all machines

 Default: 0x12c

-This option specifies the free-memory threshold at which the out-of-memory (OOM) thread will trigger a warning memory pressure event, signaling that processes should slow down memory allocations.
+This option specifies the free memory threshold at which the kernel will signal a Warning memory pressure event, signaling that processes should slow down memory allocations.

 kernel.oom.debounce-mb=<uint64_t>